larromba/EasyMusicPlayer/README.md

 ### Other thoughts
 - For small packages, Swift 6.0 migration is fairly straight-forward using these principles
 - For starting new projects, it's fairly easy to write Swift 6.0 code from scratch
-- For large packages, it's an ass pain, and honestly quite an unfair change for legacy projects.
+- For large packages, it's very difficult.
 The only way to do it, is to disable all the Swift 6.0 concurrency checks, and turn on the most important ones one at a time.
 If in doubt, ask `ChatGPT` where to start - maybe it's different for every project.
-Slowly migrate 1 flag at a time, and pray.
+Slowly migrate 1 flag at a time.

 ### What NOT to do
 - Panic, and put `@MainActor` everywhere